amarsinghsidhu/amarsinghsidhu/README.md

-- 👋 Hi, I’m @amarsinghsidhu
-- 👀 I’m interested in making an an AI, an Operating system, a programming language & a sort of compiler.
-- 💞️ I’m not yet looking to collaborate.
+- 💞️ No collaboration yet.
 - 😄 Pronouns: A mind and a body.
-- ⚡ Meditation is the best practice.
+- ⚡ Meditation -> best practice.

 <!---
 amarsinghsidhu/amarsinghsidhu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.